Aggregation of financial markets: Limit order book markets

 \subsection{Equivalence of iso-utils and limit order books}

-In this section we will describe how to associate to an iso-util a limit order book and vice versa.
-For educational purposes we start with explaining the procedure first for a simple example of a finite and discrete limit order book.
-Later, we give general formulas extending the ones in~\cite{Young:20}.
+In this section, we will describe how to associate an iso-util to a limit order book and vice versa.
+For the sake of clarity, we start by explaining the procedure for a simple example first, namely for piecewise linear iso-utils, which turn out to correspond to discrete limit order books.
+Later, we provide general formulas extending the ones in~\cite{Young:20}.

-\begin{example}[Associating a limit order book to a piecewise linear iso-util] We consider the simplest situation, namely the case of a piecewise linear iso-util.
-The procedure is quite elementary.
-Therefore, instead of giving general formulas we prefer to look at a specific example.
-The iso-util given in Figure~\ref{fig:isoutil_from_LOB} is the piecewise linear interpolation of the supply levels given in Table~\ref{tab:supply_levels}.
+\begin{example}[Associating a limit order book to a piecewise linear iso-util] Consider the piecewise linear iso-util illustrated in Figure~\ref{fig:LOB_isoutil_settled}, which results from the linear interpolation of the supply levels summarized in Table~\ref{tab:supply_levels}.
 The current supply level of the market is given by the 6th data point~$(5440, 162)$.
-The bid part of the iso-util is marked in blue and the ask part is marked in red (see Definition~\ref{def:bid_ask_part_isoutil}).
-Observe that with an iso-util trade one could move the supply level from the 6th data point to the 7th data point, implying that the supply level of~$X$ would increase by~$6760 -5440= 1320$ dollars and the supply level of~$Y$ would decrease by~$162-150=12$ units of~$Y$.
-In other words, one could buy~$12$ units of~$Y$ for~$1320$ dollars.
-Consequently, the first limit sell order in the limit order book would be~$12$ units of~$Y$ for $1320/12=110$ dollars each.
-Similarly, moving from the 7th data point to the 8th data point would correspond to a limit sell order of~$150-130=20$ units of~$Y$ at the price of~$\frac{9560-6760}{20}=140$ dollars for each unit.
-Continuing with the remaining data points on the ask part of the iso-util would recover the ask side of the limit order book given in Table~\ref{tab:limitorderbook}.
-Recovering the bid side of the limit order book from the bid part of the iso-util is very similar.
-An iso-util trade moving the supply levels from the 6th data point to the 5th data point would imply that~$174-162=12$ units of~$Y$ could be sold for~$5440-4240=1200$ dollars in total; corresponding to a limit buy order of $12$ units of~$Y$ for the price of $100$ dollars per unit.
-Continuing in this way, one would recover the bid side of the limit order book given in Table~\ref{tab:limitorderbook}. \end{example}
+The bid part of the iso-util is marked in blue and the ask part is marked in red (cf.~Definition~\ref{def:bid_ask_part_isoutil}).
+Observe that with an iso-util trade one could move the supply level from the 6th data point to the 7th, implying that the supply level of $X$ would increase by $6760 -5440= 1320$ dollars and the supply level of $Y$ would decrease by $162-150=12$ units of $Y$.
+In other words, one could buy $12$ units of $Y$ for $1320$ dollars.
+Consequently, the first limit sell order in the associated limit order book is $12$ units of $Y$ for $1320/12=110$ dollars each.
+Similarly, moving from the 7th data point to the 8th would correspond to a limit sell order of $150-130=20$ units of $Y$ at the price of $\frac{9560-6760}{20}=140$ dollars for each unit.
+Continuing with the remaining data points on the ask part of the iso-util would recover the ask side of the limit order book in Table \ref{tab:discrete_LOBs} (right).
+Recovering the bid side of the limit order book from the bid part of the iso-util is very similar: An iso-util trade moving the supply levels from the 6th data point to the 5th would imply that $174-162=12$ units of $Y$ could be sold for $5440-4240=1200$ dollars in total, corresponding to a limit buy order of $12$ units of $Y$ for the price of $100$ dollars per unit.
+Continuing in this way, one would recover the bid side of the limit order book given in Table~\ref{tab:discrete_LOBs} (right). \end{example}